ipfs/roadmap/README.md

   - _The most used code and binary Package Managers are powered by IPFS._
 - **🗂 Transferring Large Files/Datasets**: Being the go-to solution for transferring large datasets is something IPFS is well poised to meet, but is currently blocked on performance, usability and pain-points that are also needed for future goals.
 Meeting this goal has the opportunity to embed IPFS in many tools with powerful ecosystems, or alternatively create improved versions that can attract new low-level developers to our community and create better solutions for end users.
   - _IPFS becomes the default way to distribute files / collections of files above 1GB._
-- **🔄 Building the Decentralized Web**: The decentralized web (DWeb) communities are already huge proponents and users of IPFS, however they need additional tooling and capabilities to spark rapid growth of DWeb Applications.
+- **🔄 Building the Decentralized Web**: IPFS wants to decentralize the web.
+The communities building the DWeb are already huge proponents of IPFS.
+By providing additional tools and capabilities we can support and amplify the movement.
 Augmenting the power and number of DWeb Applications created will increase the size and impact of our existing community, and test IPFS in ways only our users can imagine.
   - _IPFS supports decentralized web apps built on p2p connections with power and capabilities at the edges._
 - **🤝 Supporting community growth**: We will ensure that we are setting up our community for success by addressing key needs to unlock their growth in 2019.
 Making our users successful and delivering on their top needs to ensure they have a smooth and productive experience with IPFS helps us retain and gain adoption, grow our community, increase our impact, and demonstrate our maturity as a project.
   - _IPFS users are set up with the tools and capabilities they need to grow & flourish._